-At Senbird, our Yui Kuromamecha is left in bean form, so you can enjoying eating the beans for extra fiber after brewing.
-In fact, our Kuromamecha originated from Hokkaido, a prefecture well-known for its superior agricultural practices.
-The rich soil there contributes to flavor, aroma and quality of these round black soybeans.
-However, regions such as Kyushu is also famous for producing quality black soybeans.
+At Senbird, our Yui Kuromamecha is left in bean form, allowing you to eat the delicious beans for extra fiber after brewing.
+Our Kuromamecha originates from Hokkaido, a prefecture well-known for its superior agricultural practices.
+The rich soil there contributes to the flavor, aroma and quality of these round black soybeans.
+The southwest region of Kyushu is also famous for producing quality black soybeans.

 Drinking Kuromamecha black soybean tea does more than just keep you looking and feeling youthful.
-Anthocyanin is an anti-inflammatory antioxidant that prevents carcinogens from taking place in the body.
-Additionally, it also decreases the chances of developing diabetes and various heart diseases by stabilizing blood sugar levels, lowering cholesterol, and reducing the risk of arteriosclerosis (hardening of the arteries).
+Anthocyanin is also an anti-inflammatory antioxidant that prevents carcinogens from developing in the body.
+Drinking this tea can also decrease your chances of developing diabetes and various heart diseases by stabilizing blood sugar levels, lowering cholesterol, and reducing the risk of arteriosclerosis (hardening of the arteries).

 Kuromamecha consists of compounds such as isoflavones and saponin that improve your body’s lipid metabolism.
 Similar to green tea, improving metabolism limits fat absorption and enhances the rate by which fat is burned.
 Furthermore, black soybeans are legumes, which are naturally high in fiber and regulate digestion as well as blood sugar levels.
 After brewing, considering eating the softened beans for an additional boost to your daily dose of fiber!